PixieRaveGirl/saltbot/README.md

 To install the git version of this extension:
 * Clone the repo:
 `git clone https://github.com/synkarius/saltbot.git`
-* Make sure you have Node.js installed.
-It is available at https://nodejs.org/en/download/
-* For Ubuntu/Linux Mint Users [Follow this guide to install Nodejs ver.
-8.x](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04) and be sure npm is installed
-`sudo apt install npm`
-* Open the command line and go to the base of the project where the file package.json is located
-* Run
-`npm install && npm run build`
 * Open chrome extension settings and enable developer mode
 * Click "load unpacked extension"
-* Navigate to the '/dist/' folder and load it
+* Navigate to the '/src/' folder and load it
 * Import the data and chromosome files
 * Select your preferred mode and settings and let it run.